basedAssets/basedAssets/readme.md

 For details about the System please read the [whitepaper](/docu/whitepaper.md)

+See the [Contract Reference](/docu/contractReference.md) for a reference of the important functions and views in the system.

 Implementation, testnet deployment and more user guides will follow.

 ## The Mission